SHSLEzra/shslezra.github.io/fansub_guide.md

 <ul>
   {% for post in sorted_posts %}
-	{% if post.categories contains "formazas" %}
+	{% if post.categories contains "fansub" %}
 		<li>
 		  <a href="{{ post.url }}">{{ post.title }}</a>
 		</li>